wethegit/react-modal/README.md

 ## Accessibility

-This modal component was built with focus management at top-of-mind, and provides enough flexibility to allow you to create an accessible modal window.
+This component was built with focus accessibility best-practices at top-of-mind, and provides enough flexibility to allow you to create an accessible modal window.

 ### Focus loop